axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 Enclose radio inputs within a container with the `input--radio` class.
 Then give the `input--radio__label` class to the label and the `input--radio__input` class to the input itself.

-An input radio can be disabled adding the attribute `disabled="disabled"` to the input.
+An input radio can be disabled by adding the attribute `disabled="disabled"` to the input.

 <div class="sd-example">
     <div class="input--radio">